Marie Rose (Dead or Alive): Conception and design

 The character's design was overseen by Natsuko "Fubuki" Kawakami.
 Even before the Gothic Lolita aspect was decided upon, she had wanted to introduce a younger character to contrast the "mature, stylish, and tall" women of the cast, citing the presence and popularity of such characters in anime.
 According to Kawakami, primary focuses were on the "target user group" and "what DOA doesn't have", which she felt helped the character's design come about naturally.
-Marie Rose stands 147 cm (4 ft 10 in) tall, and has measurements of 74-56-78 cm (29-22-31 in).
+Marie Rose stands tall, and has measurements of 74-56-78 cm (29-22-31 in).
 As her physique was completely different from other characters in the game, the development team was worried she would be poorly received, so they emphasized her as being "cute" which quelled any concerns when they presented her to the public prior to the game's release.
 She was given blonde hair in a twin-tail hairstyle because she felt it suited the look they were going for, and combined well enough with her young appearance to differentiate her from other blonde characters in the series like Helena Douglas.

 When developing Dead or Alive 6, they were aware the character had become popular with their fandom, and gave her a casual outfit designed around a "date night" motif to reflect that.
 The development team focused on her cuteness, feeling she wouldn't be accepted by audiences without it.
 As a result, they spent a significant amount of time on her facial expressions, revising them frequently through the development process.
 This extended to her fighting style, which is a variation of systema that focused on making sure the actions looked appropriate for a little girl, alternating between flowing and blunt attacks.